Will SEO Get Me Traffic?

 Book in a free 30 minute strategy session

-When it comes to search engine optimization (SEO), marketers tend to throw it around like the single most crucial aspect of a digital marketing strategy.
-If you don’t optimize your site, then any attempt to promote your business and get traffic to your website might take a hit.
+When it comes to search engine optimisation (SEO), marketers tend to throw it around like the single most crucial aspect of a digital marketing strategy.
+If you don’t optimise your site, then any attempt to promote your business and get traffic to your website might take a hit.

 But is it really true?